jessiemasonx/functional-programming/README.md

 3. Has the amount of pages in books about movies changed over the years?
 4. __By how much has the amount of released school books changed over the past years?__
 5. By how much has the amount of e-books changed over the last years.
-6. __Has the ratio between men and women who write novels changed over the years?__
+6. __Has in The Netherlands the ratio between men and women who write novels changed over the years?__